Twinkle, Twinkle Lucky Star

-"Twinkle, Twinkle Lucky Star" is a song co-written and recorded by American country music artist Merle Haggard backed by The Strangers.
+"Twinkle, Twinkle Lucky Star" is a song written and recorded by American country music artist Merle Haggard backed by The Strangers.
 It was released in November 1987 as the first single from the album Chill Factor.
 The song was the last of Haggard's thirty-four number one singles as a solo artist.
 The single went to number one for one week and spent fifteen weeks on the country chart.
-Haggard wrote the song with Freddy Powers.